DISKOM Percutaneous Discectomy System - Surgical Procedure

 DISKOM™

-Percutaneous discectomy probe
+Percutaneous discectomy system

 • Spine - cervical area